Reading at Bridge

 Lexia is a computer-based reading programme which works by monitoring the individual performance of children and adapting automatically to their learning needs.
 The intervention covers a wide range of reading aspects including: phonological awareness, phonics, fluency, vocabulary and comprehension.
 Finding the right starting point for the children in the programme is achieved through an assessment task that the children complete independently.
 Bridge Junior currently has 60 licences for Lexia UK.
 Children who are part of this project spend 30 minutes, five days a week using the online resource.

 Inference groups are run by teaching assistants who have been trained in the programme.
 Children work in a small group to unpick a text in order to gain a deeper understanding of it.
 Children are asked to read a text; identify unknown vocabulary; visualise; and draw on their background knowledge in order to show their understanding and answer questions.
 Inference sessions last 40 minutes and take place twice a week for six weeks.

 Our School Library

 In September 2015, we were fortunate enough to receive a grant of £5,000 from The Foyle Foundation in London towards a school library.
 Details of the work of the Foyle Foundation can be found here: http://www.foylefoundation.org.uk/

-Using the money we received, plus money from the school’s own budget, we established a library which currently has over 1,000 resources in.
-We stock a range of children’s fiction by popular authors such as David Walliams, Francesca Simon and Jaquline Wilson, as well as a range of non-fiction, picture books, graphic novels and poetry and joke books.
+Using the grant we received, plus money from the school’s own budget, we established a library which currently has over 1,000 resources in.
+We stock a range of children’s fiction by popular authors such as David Walliams, Francesca Simon, Jaqueline Wilson and Michael Morpurgo, as well as a range of non-fiction, picture books, graphic novels, poetry and joke books.